Barqawiz/pydata-london-2025/README.md

 These examples are for educational and demonstration purposes only.

 - NOT intended for real patient care or medical decision-making.
-- All patient cases and scenarios are fictional.

 ## Lab Contribution